NodeBE4/opinion/_posts/2022-05-23-EnclavedMicrostate.md

 Eurgh, sounds unpleasant.

+----- __478.22__ -----2022-06-01 21:11:27+08:00:

+You sure it was this sub?
+I had a check using camas Reddit search and he doesn't seem to have been mentioned here before outside of this conversation.

 ### 479: [can somone help me with finding a good source?](https://old.reddit.com/r/AskHistorians/comments/v0dp9d/can_somone_help_me_with_finding_a_good_source/), submitted on 2022-05-29 23:36:05+08:00.

 ----- __479.1__ -----2022-05-30 02:54:43+08:00: